I planned my first funeral a few months ago. I am talking about my wife Uzma’s funeral. She died on January 30, 2019.

 Funerals back home on the Indian subcontinent are usually hasty affairs.
 There are no funeral homes.
 Wakes are held in the deceased’s home.
 There’s no cold storage.
 No one embalms the body.
 Some families wait for key relatives to arrive from out-of-town, but most perform the last rites are performed within a day or two of death.
 No cold storage and no embalming dictates that timeline.
 Climate defines traditions.

 Looking back, I think we should all plan our funerals when we are healthy.
 Pick the funeral home, the flowers, the casket, the agenda.
 The whole shebang.
-Once we are terminally ill, starting the planning then, whether for a funeral or estate planning, becomes too emotionally challenging — for us and our loved ones.
+Once we are terminally ill, starting the planning then, whether for a funeral or estate planning, becomes too emotionally challenging — for our loved ones and us.
 Even beginning such discussions at that point makes it seem like giving up all hope and pulling the plug.
 That’s even though Uzma knew what kind of funeral she wanted, we put off planning it until December.

 On the first day of hospice, she said to me, “Help me make funeral arrangments.
 You know what I want.
 Do the legwork.
 But I want to make the final decisions.”
 It’s not easy for anyone to make their own or their beloved’s funeral arrangements.
 Hard as beginning funeral planning is after diagnosis of a terminal illness, it is even harder when you can practically hear death’s knock on the door.

 Uzma was very weak by this time.
-Getting out of the house, getting in the car, getting out of the car, things we usually do without giving any thought, all required planning, and a great deal of help.
+Getting out of the house, getting in the car, getting out of the vehicle, things we usually do without giving any thought, all required planning, and a great deal of help.
 However, she wanted to make the final decision.
 After I got some basic information over the phone, we drove to the cemetery.
-She picked the specific plot of land to hold her in perpetuity.
-It was next to a large weeping willow.
+She picked the specific plot of land to hold her forever.
+It was next to a towering weeping willow.
+She had long said she wanted to be buried next to a tree

 Learning that Uzma was a Muslim, Tom at the cemetery suggested we contact Justyne Scott at N.H.
 Scott & Hanekamp Funeral Home.
 “She works closely with an Imam and has experience doing Muslim funerals,” he explained.
 I called Justyne the next day.
 Indeed she did work closely with the Imam from a mosque in Northbrook.
 Fortunately, Uzma considered that mosque, affiliated with the Islamic Cultural Center of Greater Chicago in Northbrook as her home mosque.
 That is the mosque she most liked to visit for prayers.